aOelschlager/multisite-helper/README.md

 Next enter the multisite-helper directory.

-# For a quicker setup to demo you can clone the branch multi-project-example from my forked repo of isle-dc
+# For a quicker setup to demo you can clone the branch multi-project-example from my forked repository of isle-dc

 git clone -b multi-project-example https://github.com/aOelschlager/isle-dc.git

-***Or if you have Windows and generate secrets does not work for you, clone this forked repo:*** git clone -b multi-project-windows https://github.com/aOelschlager/isle-dc.git
+***Or if you have Windows and generate secrets does not work for you, clone this forked repository:*** git clone -b multi-project-windows https://github.com/aOelschlager/isle-dc.git

 Rename the directory and clone again.